jasminbradshaw/SilVAR-Simulator/README.md

 This code allows operation of a 4D Systems touch screen graphical user interface (GUI).
 Buttons on the GUI control the operation of a pump, enabling priming of the pump, operation of the pump at a constant flow rate, and operation of the pump with a pulsatile flow pattern.

-This project was completed as part of a Bachelor of Medical Engineering (Honours) at the University of Newcaslte.
+This project was completed as part of a Bachelor of Medical Engineering (Honours) at the University of Newcastle.